KevinyWu/notes/talks/README.md

 - Underwater is a good environment for self-learning due to safety and environment reset (objects dropping to seafloor)
 - GenAI can be used to generate videos of people doing a task, and robots can imitate these videos to generalize to unseen objects

-## [2025-11-04] Yuke Zhu - Data Pyramid and Data Flywheel for Robotic Foundation Models
+## [2024-11-04] Yuke Zhu - Data Pyramid and Data Flywheel for Robotic Foundation Models

-#tags
+#humanoid
 [[Yuke Zhu - Data Pyramid and Data Flywheel for Robotic Foundation Models]]
 - Notes